Amherst, Victoria: Decline of Amherst

 In 1859, gold was discovered at nearby Talbot.
 The town of Talbot increased in size and replaced Amherst in 1875 as the borough/municipality.
 By 1933, Amherst’s population had dropped to 185.
 The hospital functioned as a tuberculosis sanatorium until the 1930s, and the school closed in 1946.
 The post office closed in 1963.
 The scattered buildings left in Amherst were affected by fire in 1985, although the school building (1874) has been reconstructed.
 Otherwise, much of the original township has been destroyed.
 Little remains other than Amherst Cemetery, which was established in 1859.
 Talbot Arts and Historical Museum opened in 1984.
 It has a collection of documents and photographs as well as school, cemetery and Amherst hospital records and artefacts that present the history of the pioneers and early settlers of the district.

 Demographics

-In 2016, Amherst had a population of 54 people with the predominant age group being 60–69 years.
-Homes were 80% owner-occupied.
-Households were primarily childless couples, and residents generally worked in professional occupations.(Source: Australian Bureau of Statistics).
+In 2021, Amherst had a population of 63 people with the predominant age group being 60–69 years.
+Homes were 83.4% owner-occupied.
+Households were primarily childless couples, and residents generally worked in labourer occupations.